SKU rationalization in the fashion business

 Cross-Functional Collaboration

 SKU rationalization is not just a task for the inventory management team.
 It requires input from various departments including marketing, sales, finance, and production.
 Cross-functional collaboration ensures that the rationalization strategy aligns with the overall business objectives and that all stakeholders are on board with the changes.
+While SKUs are specific to manufacturers and used internally, UPC numbers are standardized and universally recognized codes that identify specific products across all sales channels.

 Customer-Centric Approach

 While SKU optimization focuses on improving operational efficiency and reducing costs, it should not come at the expense of customer satisfaction.
 Companies should consider customer preferences and buying patterns when deciding which SKUs to retain.
 Keeping popular and high-demand products in the lineup is crucial for maintaining customer loyalty and satisfaction.
+A logical SKU format, where the beginning characters represent the primary item category followed by specific details, can enhance customer satisfaction by making it easier to locate products.

 Continuous Monitoring and Adjustment for Operational Efficiency